hargoniX/master/thesis/thesis.typ

 case study on AA trees @nitpickpred, which heavily inspired this case study.
 This Nunchaku test case remained unsolved (within a reasonable time) by Nunchaku until the improvements described in @sect_impl_nunchaku.

-The foundation of this case study are the AA tree itself and some utility functions:
+The foundation of this case study is the AA tree itself and some utility functions:

 ```lean
 inductive AATree (α : Type u) where